 Are you considering adopting a feline buddy?
-Are you wondering whether you should get a cat or a kitten?
-Both would be a great choice of course but there are definitely advantages and disadvantages between the choices.
-In this article, we focus on pros and cons of adopting a kitten to help would-be cat parents know if this option is purrfect for them.
+Are you wondering whether you should get a cat or a few kittens?
+It can be a challenge to choose only one.
+Both would be a great choice of course but there are definitely advantages and disadvantages between the two choices.
+In this article, we focus on the pros and cons of adopting a kitten to help would-be cat parents know if this option is purrfect for them.
+Read more about choosing a life long furry friend here

 - First and foremost, kittens are adorable.
 They are the incarnation of cuteness that can fill your heart with delight.
 This is why adopting a cat during its kitten days is a popular choice made by many would-be cat owners.